wildonion/gem/README.md

 * pubsub **ECQ**, **MMR** and reveal role topics are `ecq-{event_objectid}`, `mmr-{event_objectid}`, `reveal-role-{event_objectid}` respectively.

-* push notification routes for **ECQ**, **MMR** and reveal role topics are `wss://notif.panel.conse.app/subscribe/ecq-{event_objectid}`, `wss://notif.panel.conse.app/subscribe/mmr-{event_objectid}`, `wss://notif.panel.conse.app/subscribe/{user_objectid}/reveal-role-{event_objectid}` respectively and in order to receive realtime role, ecq and mmr notifs data users must use `/join-roles`, `/join-ecq` and `/join-mmr` commands respectively which are used to join the ws channel to create a session once they gets connected, for listening on incoming events, note that these routes **are guarded with conse mafia JWT** so remember to pass the conse mafia JWT to the header of these routes like `Bearer ...JWT...`.
+* push notification routes for **ECQ**, **MMR** and reveal role topics are `wss://notif.panel.conse.app/subscribe/ecq-{event_objectid}`, `wss://notif.panel.conse.app/subscribe/mmr-{event_objectid}`, `wss://notif.panel.conse.app/subscribe/{user_objectid}/reveal-role-{event_objectid}` respectively and in order to receive realtime role, ecq and mmr notifs data users must use `/join-roles`, `/join-ecq` and `/join-mmr` commands respectively which are used to join the ws channel to create a session once they gets connected, for listening on incoming events (ecq, mmr and reveal role), note that these routes **are guarded with conse mafia JWT** so remember to pass the conse mafia JWT to the header of these routes like `Bearer ...JWT...`, also there is an slash command called `/events` which shows the total online events to the player.

 * twitter task names defined by admins, must be prefixed with `twitter-*` and are twitter activities such as `tweet` which can be a specific content or the generated code by the backend, `like`, `hashtag` and `retweet` that must be done to reward users based on the score of each task.